Leaving the Scene of an Accident in Savannah

 scene?
 If so, and depending on the facts of the case, you could be facing

 felony charges and the possibility of imprisonment.
-As you can imagine,
+As you can imagine, your future is

-is to retain a reputable defense lawyer.
+a reputable defense lawyer.

 Attorney Robert F. Pirkle has been

 practicing law since 1984, over which time he has prosecuted and defended criminal cases.
 As a seasoned